Oracle Financials Cloud IntegrationPublished on: Author: Stefan van Glabbeek Category: Oracle

 However, in this setup we need to create a callback web service, which wasn’t the desired option.
 An alternative was to run the process and send a polling message to request the status of the process to find out when it was ready.
 We did the following:

 - Used submitESSJobRequest to start the OTBI process.
 The operation answers with the unique request-id.

 - Used getESSJobStatus to retrieve the status of the request-id and repeat this until the status is “succeeded”.

 - Used downloadExportOutput to get the output of the report.
 The output file is an attachment to this message.

 Import of journal entries

-Another request was an inbound interface with journal entries to be imported into the general ledger.
+Another request was an inbound interface with journal entries that need to be imported into the general ledger.
 In this case, we used the web service importBulkData.
-In this case we could make use of a callback service.
-Again, we didn’t use that tag and left it out of our message.
+We could make use of a callback service.
+Again, we didn’t use the tag and just left it out of our message.
 In the operation importBulkData you can specify the ZIP file you want to upload, as well as details about the JournalImportLauncher process (the name and directory of this process and the specification of its parameters).
 The specified file will be uploaded to UCM, the content management server, and then directly imported as journal entries.
 The zipped file must be in the import format that Oracle expects.

 We used a similar method to create an import for invoices in table AP_INVOICE_OPEN_INTERFACE.
 Some of the message details differ, but the concept is the same.